VisTrails/VisTrails/doc/usersguide/example_guide.rst

       * Add the contents of the function.

    There are a number of examples that use the vtkInteractionHandler.
 If there is any confusion, comparing the callback/interaction handler portions of the .py and .vt files in the vtk_examples/GUI directory is helpful.

+   **Accessing vtkObjects in vtkInteractionHandler** VtkObjects passed to the vtkInteractionHandler are VisTrails modules.
+The vtkObject within that module is called a vtkInstance and is accessed by calling myModule.vtkInstance.
+See Section :ref:`sec-pythonsource` for more information.

 * **vtkScaledTransferFunction** - Allows you to add a transfer function through the use of an interactive widget.
 See head.vt - volume rendering or terminator.vt for example usage.